campaslab/napari-stress/docs/02_interactive_usage/02_example_workflows/demo_measure_curvature.md

 (glossary:measure_curvature:interactive)=
 # Measure curvature

 This tutorial explains how to measure [curvature](spherical_harmonics:measurements:mean_curvature) from a sperhical harmonics expansion.
-To do so, first create a spherical harmonics expansion as shownw in [this section](glossary:spherical_harmonics).
+To do so, first create a spherical harmonics expansion as shown in [this section](glossary:spherical_harmonics).
 To get the curvature from this you'll then have to perform a lebedev quadrature and then measure curvature.

 ## Lebedev quadrature